-Northern lights Edmonton tonight
+Northern lights in Edmonton tonight

 7-day outlook for Edmonton